Progr4m4573R/Programming-Experience/README.md

 3. Creating a game using multiple classes, methods and standard C++ practices such as error handling, exception handling to create a game that runs cleanly and can run from start to end without problems..

 Scalable Database Systems -
 1. Designing a database for a repair services company.
 Appraise and analyse a case study then explain how the system works while indentifying a reasonable list of services and prices.
 Create a DFD for the system and identify entities, relationships, initial conceptual design, preliminary design of entity types and preliminary design of relationship types.
-Drawn an ER model
+Drawn an ER model for the database and then created a database in SQL that was read in and manipulated with phpmyadmin

 Network Fundamentals -
 1. Creating and modifying networks using cisco packet tracer